 Having an idea ahead of time how long a first period lasts can put your mind at ease as you wait for the big day.
 How long does a first period last?

 How long your first period lasts is individual just to you.
 But the general average is from 3 to 5 days.
 However, some girls get their period for just two days (lucky them!) and some bleed for seven days.
 Neither is any cause for concern.
+If your period is a little shorter or a little longer than average, don’t worry!
+If your friend’s period is longer or shorter than yours – also, don’t worry!
+It’s all perfectly normal.
+These small differences between our bodies are part of what makes each of us an individual – kind of like having blue eyes or green eyes.
 Will my period last for the same number of days every time?

 However, your first few periods may be quite short and light.
 It may get somewhat heavier and longer as your body grows accustomed to this whole new menstruation thing.

-While you might not know how long your first period lasts before you get it, knowing what to expect can help you plan ahead.
+How long your first period lasts can be helpful to take note of so you can know what to expect each month or how long your next period will be.
+This way, you won’t be playing a is-my-period-still-here guessing game each morning when you wake up.
+While you might not know how long your first period lasts before you get it, knowing what you might expect can help you plan ahead.
 Maybe you want to toss some extra ALWAYS Ultra pads in your school bag in preparation for your first period – no matter how long it is.How do I know that my first period is coming?

 There are a number of changes your body will go through that will tip you off that your first period may be just around the corner.
 You will develop breast buds, grow pubic hair, and get vaginal discharge – that white or clear fluid you may see in your knickers.
 Vaginal discharge especially is a clue that your body’s hormones are changing and that you may be starting your period soon.